Snazzah/slash-create/docs/examples/lambda.md

     token: process.env.DISCORD_BOT_TOKEN
 });

-creator
 // The first argument is required, the second argument is the name or "target" of the export.
-    // It defaults to 'interactions', so it would not be strictly necessary here.
+// It defaults to 'interactions', so it would not be strictly necessary here. creator.withServer(new AWSLambdaServer(module.exports, 'interactions'))

-    .withServer(new AWSLambdaServer(module.exports, 'interactions'))
-    .registerCommandsIn(path.join(__dirname, 'commands'));
+await creator.registerCommandsIn(path.join(__dirname, 'commands'));

 await creator.syncCommands();
 ```